-These business corridors serve local residents and neighbors including Fort Bragg: however, area statistics and participant feedback indicate that there is a need for greater employment and a wider range of retail, food, and entertainment options.
+These business corridors serve local residents and neighbors including Fort Bragg; however, area statistics and participant feedback indicate that there is a need for greater employment and a wider range of retail, food, and entertainment options.
 Spring Lake may be particularly well suited for hosting additional militarycontracted education, research and development and small scale manufacturing.

 The Town of Spring Lake adopted a Main Street Overlay District in 2014, including approximately 49 acres of property along Main Street.
-The goal of this central include restaurants, a convenience store, a hair salon, a boxing gym, a laundromat and several churches.
+The goal of this central business district is to enhance current Main Street activity and promote development that fits the desired design requirements set out in the Façade Improvement Plan.
+Businesses currently operating on Main Street include restaurants, a convenience store, a hair salon, a boxing gym, a laundromat and several churches.
 There are over five acres of vacant land zoned CB in the Main Street Overlay District, providing opportunity for future growth.